TikhonJelvis/RL-book/chapter2.md

 ## Markov States

-We will be learning about Markov Processes in thi chapter and these processes have what are called *Markov States*.
-So we will now learn about the *Markov Property*.
+We will be learning about Markov Processes in this chapter and these processes have what are called *Markov States*.
+So we will now learn about the *Markov Property* of *States*.
 Before we provide the formal definition of the Markov Property, let us develop intuition for this concept with some examples of random evolution of stock prices over time.